Interview: Begonia Maculata

 • Neglecting ambient humidity in winter

-• Ignore signs of disease (black spots, soft leaves)
+• Ignoring signs of diseases (black spots, soft leaves)

 FAQ

-How do I know if my Begonia Maculata is lacking water?
+How can I tell if my Begonia Maculata is lacking water?

-Its leaves are becoming limp or drooping.
-The soil is very dry.
-Water sparingly.
+Its leaves are becoming soft or droopy.
+The potting mix is very dry.
+Water moderately.

-This could be due to dry air or too much sun.
+This may be due to air that is too dry or too much sun.
 Try increasing the humidity.

 Yes, by stem cutting in water or directly in soil.
 Spring is the best season.